cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     Add a new test assertion to your directed tests.
 Rebuild and rerun the test program in the separate build directory.

-6. Experimenting with Build and Test Framework for PA1
+6. Experimenting with Build and Test Frameworks for PA1
 --------------------------------------------------------------------------

-Let's experiment with the build and test frameworks as applied to the first programming assignment.
+Let's experiment with the build and test frameworks for the first programming assignment using what we have learned in this discussion section.
 You can use the following steps to clone your PA1 repo.

     :::bash
     % mkdir -p ${HOME}/ece2400